 The transcripts for Season Two of the Melungeon Voices podcast are now available.
 If you would like the transcripts for all seven episodes or just a particular episode, send us an e-mail at: email@example.com.

-You can now listen to Episodes One through Five of the Melungeon Voices Podcast Season Two.
+You can now listen to all seven episodes of the Melungeon Voices Podcast Season Two.
 To listen click on one of the podcast platform links below and subscribe or choose from whichever podcast platform you prefer.

 The Melungeon Heritage Association will have a booth at the Cumberland Gap Genealogy Jamboree and Pioneer Days.
 The event takes place Friday, October 15th and Saturday, October 16th.
 If you want to attend or have questions about the event below is their website.
 Hope to see you there.

 The Melungeon Voices podcast is back with all new guests for Season Two.
 The second season will be debuting on Friday, September 17th, 2021.
 If you have not listened to Season One, you can listen to it now, on Spotify, Apple podcasts, and Google podcasts.
 Keep checking back here for further details.